haikalrozhan/shoppingcart-react-redux/README.md

-# Shopping cart using react-redux, mongodb
+# Shopping cart using react-redux